Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Hypothesis Testing

-Note that the Schwarz--Lorden asymptotic theory assumes a fixed indifference zone that does not allow for local alternatives, i.e., $\theta_1$ cannot approach~$\theta_0$ as~$c \to 0$.
-In other words, this theory is limited to the case where the width of the indifference zone $\theta_1-\theta_0$ is considerably larger than~$c^{1/2}$.
+Note that the Schwarz--Lorden asymptotic theory operates under the assumption of a fixed indifference zone that does not permit local alternatives, meaning that $\theta_1$ cannot approach~$\theta_0$ as~$c \to 0$.
+In simpler terms, this theory is confined to scenarios where the width of the indifference zone $\theta_1-\theta_0$ is considerably larger than~$c^{1/2}$.

+We conclude this section by mentioning Lorden's~\citeyearpar{Lorden-AS73} paper on the properties of the one-sided (open-ended) GSLRTs for the one-parameter exponential family.
+These tests reject a null hypothesis $\theta=\theta_0$ in favor of $\theta>\theta_0$ within the class of stopping times satisfying $\Pb_{\theta_0}(T<\infty) \leq \alpha$ for a prescribed $0<\alpha< 1/3$.